gottacatchenall/ms_data_schema_macroecology/manuscript.md

 Ecological data is often difficult to access and reuse [@Poisot2019EcoDat;
 @Gonzalez2015ActSta].
 Macroecological data is, by definition, collected across scales which necessitate collaboration across more individuals than can feasibly coordinate with one-another.
-In practice, ecological data is collected for a purpose at a a given spatial/temporal/organizational scale.
-Combining this data would be good.
-We want to use this data to test hypotheses on many spatial and temporal scales.
-Assimilation of data at increasing spatial and temporal scales is necessary, both to better understand macroecology and biogeography, but also to quantify human influence on the biosphere and as a product of this quantification to mitigate its negative effects [@Giron-Nava2017QuaArg].
+Yet assimilation of data at increasing spatial and temporal scales is necessary, both to better understand macroecology and biogeography, but also to quantify human influence on the biosphere and as a product of this quantification to mitigate its negative effects [@Giron-Nava2017QuaArg].
 Many databases of ecological and environmental data exist, but synthesizing this data into a single product suitable for analysis often remains tedious as data are not in formats that can be easily interfaced.

 The solution to this problem is standardization [@Zimmerman2008NewKno]---developing